oxguy3/patreon-api/README.md

 ### Post

-Represents a post from a campaign
+Represents a post or creation on a campaign

 ```
 {